 - Strategies & Tactics — How will we get our firm, its principals and subject matter experts in front of the clients we really covet?
-What tactics online and off should we use promote the firm?
+What tactics online and off should we use to promote the firm?
 What events should we attend?
 Where should we seek speaking opportunities?
-Your plan should take into account all aspects of firm promotion, advertising and events.
+Your plan should take into account all aspects of firm promotion, advertising, and events.

 - Measurement & Outcomes — Finally, any good business strategy and marketing plan needs to outline what we hope to accomplish and how we hope to measure it.
 Ultimately, the plan should establish a link between marketing activities and business development activities.
-How many quality opportunities will it take to generate the new project opportunities needed to meet the firm’s revenue objectives?
+How many quality opportunities will it take to generate the new client opportunities needed to meet the firm’s revenue objectives?
 What percentage of qualified opportunities have we historically won?
 How many quality initial meetings does it take to generate that number of opportunities?
-Historically, which marketing tactics have been our best sources of quality interactions and initial meetings.
+Historically, which marketing tactics have been our best sources of quality interactions and initial meetings?
 If there are no established answers, make some inferences and establish a baseline for the next planning cycle.

-Other useful resources related to marketing planning:
+Another useful resources related to marketing planning:

 IF YOU BUILD YOUR MARKETING TOOLKIT, GROWTH WILL COME